etleap/etleap-redshift-dev-days/README.md

 - Additional properties: Leave as their defaults.

 Click 'Create Connection'

-### 2.3.
-Set up the Redshift connection

-For this setup you'll need the values from your CloudFormation stack.
-These are available on the **Outputs** tab in the [Stack Info page](https://console.aws.amazon.com/cloudformation/home?region=us-east-1).

-Set up the Redshift connection [here](https://app.etleap.com/#/connections/new/REDSHIFT).
-- Leave the name as `Amazon Redshift`
-- Connection Method: Direct
-- Connection Information:
-  - Address: Use the 'Value' of 'RedshiftClusterHostnameOutput' from your CloudFormation stack.
-Make sure you remove any whitespace at the end of the input.
-  - Port: `5439`
-- Authentication:
-  - Username: `root`
-  - Password: Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack.
-- Database properties:
-  - Database: `warehouse`
-  - Schema: `public`
-- Additional properties: Leave as their defaults.

-Click 'Create Connection'.

 ## 3. Create Etleap ETL pipelines from the sources to Redshift